amuthanarulraj/findairports/README.md

 npm test
 ```

-Airports geolocation used is provide by [OpenFlights](http://openflights.org/data.html)
+Airports geolocation used is provided by [OpenFlights](http://openflights.org/data.html)